Land reform in India: History

 Since its independence in 1947, there has been voluntary and state-initiated/mediated land reforms in several states with dual objective of efficient use of land and ensuring social justice.
-The most notable and successful example of land reforms are in the states of West Bengal and Kerala.
+The most notable and successful example of land reforms are in the states of West Bengal, Kerala and Andhra Pradesh.
 Other than these state-sponsored attempts of reforming land ownership and control, there was another attempt to bring changes in the regime which achieved limited success; famously known as Bhoodan movement (Government of India, Ministry of Rural Development 2003, Annex XXXIX).
 Some other research has shown that during the movement, in the Vidarbha region, 14 percent of the land records are incomplete, thus prohibiting transfer to the poor.
 24 percent of the land promised had never actually become part of the movement.
 The Gramdan which arguably took place in 160,000 pockets did not legalise the process under the state laws (Committee on Land Reform 2009, 77, Ministry of Rural Development).

 Soon United Front came into power in West Bengal on 1967 the Communist Party of India (Marxist) leader Hare Krishna Konar and Benoy Choudhury started the India's first land reform on 1967 this was enacted up to the united front loss its power on 1971 and after 6 years in 1977, the Communist Party of India (Marxist) (CPI(M)) kept their word and initiated gradual land reforms, such as Operation Barga.
 The result was a more equitable distribution of land among the landless farmers, and enumeration of landless farmers.
 This has ensured an almost lifelong loyalty from the farmers and the communists were in power till 2011 assembly election.